-Each year we report to parents on the actions we have taken to improve the quality of our Religious education provision.
+We regularly report to parents on the actions we have taken to improve the quality of our Religious Education provision.

 ‘Understanding Christianity’ aims to provide pupils with a coherent understanding of Christian belief and practice as part of a wider religious, theological and cultural literacy.
 Doing justice to Christianity as a world faith, it aims to raise the level of pupils’ religious literacy, draw pupils into deeper understanding of the Bible, provide them with opportunities to explore how Christian belief and practice are shaped.
 It makes connections with other areas of belief and understanding and encourages reflection, evaluation and application.